kyma-project/test-infra/docs/prow/authorization.md

 # Authorization

-## Required GCP Permissions
+## Required Google Cloud Permissions

-To deploy a Prow cluster, configure the following service accounts in the GCP project you own.
+To deploy a Prow cluster, configure the following service accounts in the Google Cloud project you own.

 | Service account name          | Usage                                                      | Required roles |
 | :---------------------------- | :----------------------------------------------------------| :------------- |